Cancer is a faint constellation with only 2 stars above magnitude 4, so it’s no surprise that it can easily be overlooked.

 In reality, as the picture below shows, the whole constellation covers a much larger area of sky than just the upside-down ‘y’.

 It is not a bright constellation, so it is not great for star hopping.
-However, a many of its brighter stars are multiples, which make for good observation challenges.
+However, many of its brighter stars are multiples, which make for good observation challenges.
 Cancer also contains three decent deep-sky objects to hunt for too.
 More on both of those below.

 A couple of facts about the constellation before we get back to astronomy: